StarRocks/starrocks/docs/administration/query_queues.md

 ### Manage query concurrency

 When the number of running queries (`num_running_queries`) exceeds the global or resource group's `concurrency_limit`, incoming queries are plcaced in the queue.
-The way to obtain `num_running_queries` differs between versions < v3.1.4 and ≥ v3.1.4.
+The way to obtain `num_running_queries` differs between versions &lt; v3.1.4 and &ge; v3.1.4.

-- In versions < v3.1.4, `num_running_queries` is reported by BEs at the interval specified in `report_resource_usage_interval_ms`.
+- In versions &lt; v3.1.4, `num_running_queries` is reported by BEs at the interval specified in `report_resource_usage_interval_ms`.
 Therefore, there might be some delay in the identifiction of changes in `num_running_queries`.
-For example, if the `num_running_queries` reported by BEs at the moment does not exceed the global or resource group's `concurrency_limit`, but incoming queries arrive and exceed the `concurrency_limit`, these incoming queries will be executed without waiting in the queue.
+For example, if the `num_running_queries` reported by BEs at the moment does not exceed the global or resource group's `concurrency_limit`, but incoming queries arrive and exceed the `concurrency_limit` before the next report, these incoming queries will be executed without waiting in the queue.

-- In versions ≥ v3.1.4, all running queries are collectively managed by the Leader FE.
+- In versions &ge; v3.1.4, all running queries are collectively managed by the Leader FE.
 Each Follower FE notifies the Leader FE when initiating or finishing a query, allowing the StarRocks to handle scenarios where there is a sudden increase in queries exceeding the `concurrency_limit`.

 ## Configure query queues